 You have been born anew, not from perishable but from imperishable seed, through the living and enduring word of God.
 For all flesh is like grass and all its glory like the flower of the grass; the grass withers and the flower falls off, but the word of the Lord endures forever.
 And this is the word that was proclaimed to you.

-Peter quotes the prophet Isaiah who said, “The grass withereth, the flower fadeth: but the word of our God shall stand forever” (Isaiah 40:8 King James Version).
+Peter here is quoting the prophet Isaiah (Isaiah 40:8).
 When all is said and all is done, there are two things that will last forever: the Word of God and the souls of men.
 And consequently, it is the Word of God that brings salvation to the souls of men.
 (See an Old Testament parallel in Ezekiel 37.)
 People must hear the gospel to be born again.
 But who is going to tell them?
 Disciple-making is a natural venue for the advance of the gospel message.

 1 John 5:11-12